griffon-legacy/griffon-artifact-portal/README.md

 	sshd.port = 2222
 	sshd.keystorage = 'artifact-portal.ser'

+### Snapshot Releases

+Should you wish to disallow the publication of snapshot releases then set the following flag to false

+    allow.snapshots = false

 ### Server URL

 Lastly, don't forget to update `grails.serverURL` in `Config.groovy`.
-It should point to the URL from which you'll server the portal.
+It should point to the URL from which you'll serve the portal.
 Update this setting if deploying a WAR in production mode.

 Getting Started